Invisible (2011 film)

-Invisible (Lo Roim Alaich) is a 2011 Israeli film directed by Michal Aviad.
+Invisible (Lo Roim Alaich) is a 2011 Israeli film written and directed by Michal Aviad.
 It premiered at the 61st Berlin International Film Festival in February 2011 where it won the Prize of the Ecumenical Jury.
 The film is based on a series of rapes that occurred in Tel Aviv during 1977–1978.
 Testimonies of the original victims are interlaced into the film.

 Plot

 Lily and Nira are brought together over a shared trauma; they were both victims of a serial rapist twenty years earlier.
 Together they begin to research the crimes and the fate of their perpetrator.